Artboard-crmland-personal-01

 Why We Chose It:

 Streak is a Chrome extension for Gmail.
-You can compose emails and schedule them down the road or save them for blast campaigns.
+You can compose emails and schedule or save them for blast campaigns.
 It has an email thread splitter, where each new convo can have separate recipients.
 A tracker tells you when someone opens emails.
 Finally, there are basic sales pipeline and spreadsheet features.

 Pros:

 Being able to simultaneously prepare emails for the masses while maintaining a personal touch is one of the main pros Streak gives users.
-It helps maintain relationships and saves lots of admin time while doing so.
+It helps maintain relationships and saves lots of admin time.

 Cons: